jeromeetienne/webaudiox/README2.md

 We are all ready to play a sound.
 So let's do it.

 ```
-sound.play();
+soundClip.play();
 ```

-This will create a **utterance**, i.e. an instance of our sound, a playing version of our sound.
-Each utterance is independant.
+This will create a **source**, i.e. an source of our soundclip, a playing version of our sound.
+Each source is independant.
 Thus you got the flexibility to change its parameters during the playing of it. e.g. change its location, its volume, whatever you want.

 ## WebAudiox.GameSounds

-Instanciate the object itself
+First thing is to instanciate the object itself.
+It will keep the WebAudio API context.

 ```
 var gameSounds  = new WebAudiox.GameSounds()
 ```

-It will keep the WebAudio API context.
 It has a line out to the speakers which implement the current best practice according to ["Developing Game Audio with the Web Audio API"](http://www.html5rocks.com/en/tutorials/webaudio/games/) article on [HTML5Rock](http://www.html5rocks.com).
 It will expose the following properties: